THE PIRATE RIDE

 The illusion of free will

-I think I've made up my mind regarding free will...
-I don't think we have it.
+I think I have made up my mind regarding free will...
+I do not think we have it.
 I think free will is an illusion formed of our apparent ability to choose.

 The only exception I can think to this is the fact of quantum uncertainty, as this variable would seem to ensure the universe could never again unfold in exactly the same way; and a replay of events would always be different in slight and subtle ways which would only compound over time, leading to wildly different replays of the universe.
 So, my thought experiment is obviously flawed...
 Though I think the principle at least holds that if the universe could indeed replicate itself such that we are always delivered to the same decision in the same way then the outcome would always be the same.

-Free will then would appear - at least on paper - to be an illusion.
-And I will henceforth operate my life as though this were true.
+Free will then, would appear - at least on paper - to be an illusion.
+And I will henceforth operate my life as though this observation is true.
 I may even add a new principle to The Good Life to remind myself of this seeming fact.

 The Pirate Ride